dsmiller95/dsmiller95.github.io/content/posts/2020-05-31-Javascript-emulated-multithreading/index.md

 ## Implementation

-To suite the needs of the app, this implementation of the function only emits the very last item in the list.
+To suit the needs of the app, this implementation of the function only emits the very last item in the list.
 The other items aren't always needed, so to help save time they are not returned.
 It also adds a second interruptPeriod parameter, which sets the length of time passed into the timeout to allow for a longer period of free time on the UI thread.

 ```typescript
 function getLastItemWithInterrupt<T>(